 What SAR is

-You may have seen video and news stories about SAR predominately involving helicopters.
-This represents a small fraction of SAR activity.
-The vast majority of our calls are searching urban areas (think greenways in Surrey or the Mud Bay trail for example) and do not involving helicopters, driving with lights and sirens on etc. Common subjects are seniors with medical conditions, persons with special needs etc. On occasion we may assist teams throughout the province with missing hikers/hunters etc but that is not our “bread and butter.”
+You may have seen video and news stories about SAR predominately involving helicopters and individuals being slung from them.
+This represents a small fraction of SAR activity in BC.
+The vast majority of our calls are searching urban areas (think greenways in Surrey, the dykes in Richmond, or the Mud Bay trail for examples) and do not involving helicopters, driving with lights and sirens on etc. Common subjects are seniors with medical conditions, persons with special needs etc. On occasion we may assist teams throughout the province with missing hikers/hunters etc but that is not our “bread and butter.”

 Minimum Basic Requirements

-The minimum basic requirements to join Surrey Search and Rescue are:
+The minimum basic requirements to join South Fraser Search and Rescue are:

 - 19 Years of Age

 - Physically Fit

 - Valid First Aid Certificate (Minimum St. Johns Standard First Aid or Higher)